allhandsactive/board/README.md

 - A list of accomplished projects
 - An archive of board meeting minutes

 Each board member has access to add their projects, or projects suggested to them by members.
-This README acts as the board's grimoire - it can teach you everything you need to know about updating the board website.
+This README acts as the board website's grimoire - it can teach you everything you need to know about updating the board website.

 ## Contents